-Love it or hate it, tempeh has reached mainstream as a protein replacement for vegetarians and vegans, and is a stand out because of the fermentation process.
-Although many of us think of Tempeh as a “meat substitute”, it originated as it’s own, stand-alone, traditional Indonesian dish that provided much-needed protein to the islands.
+Love it or hate it, tempeh has reached mainstream as a protein replacement for vegetarians and vegans, and it is a stand out because of the fermentation process.
+Although many of us think of tempeh as a “meat substitute,” it originated as its own, stand-alone, traditional Indonesian dish that provided much-needed protein to residents of the islands.

 Most tempeh starts with a soy base, and some are made with beans, wheat and other whole grains.
 This is where the similarity to tofu ends.
-After soybeans are hulled, soaked and partially cooked, vinegar is added to lower the PH and encourage the growth of tempeh mold.
-A fermentation starter is added and beans are left on a sheet to ferment for 24-36 hours.
+After soybeans are hulled, soaked, and partially cooked, vinegar is added to lower the PH and encourage the growth of tempeh mold.
+A fermentation starter is added and beans are left on a sheet to ferment for 24 to 36 hours.
 A mat of mycelium will form around the beans.
 Finally, the tempeh is cut into sheets ready for cooking!

-In her previous life, Lettuce’s Chef Leslie owned a food truck and swore by the local tempeh that we’re using in your delivery this week!
+In her previous life, Lettuce’s chef Leslie owned a food truck and swore by the local tempeh that we’re using in your delivery this week!
 When she was buying for her truck, the company was called The Hearty Vegan and was the first licensed tempeh producer in the state of Texas.
-Now you can find “Texas Tempeh” at local grocery stores under the company Orale!
+Now you can find “Texas tempeh” at local grocery stores produced by the company Orale!